-It’s true: Your ADHD might be the reason why you are constantly running behind.
+It’s true: Your ADHD or ADD might be the reason why you are constantly running behind.
 But it doesn’t have to be.
 Learn how to be realistic about how long tasks take and set multiple reminders to keep you on task.

 Time management is a big problem for people with attention deficit disorder (ADHD or ADD).
 Everyone is late on occasion, but many with ADHD run behind schedule more often than not.
 They are late to meetings.
 They stand up their friends.
 They pick up the kids late from school.
 They leave others waiting as they scramble to finish last-minute tasks or find misplaced wallets, cell phones, or keys.

 People with ADHD don’t intend to be inconsiderate or disrespectful.
 It’s not an attitude.
 But because of chronic tardiness, they’re often perceived that way.
 That misperception is one of the reasons why people with ADHD have trouble maintaining good relationships with friends, family members, and co-workers.